 The extensive building was designed by the architect who created the beloved Ángel de la Independencia, Antonio Rivas Mercado.
 His former home is now a museum in the Guerrero neighborhood.
 And you can see much of his signature style here.
 Approved by the President, Porfirio Diaz, in 1898, the building was officially opened in 1902.

 Like in his home, you can see some of the Neo-Classical style.
 His initials, “RM,” are still inscribed on the front door.
 As of 1964, the building was put to administrative use rather than as the seat of the delegation of Tlalpan.
 Beginning in 2020, it also began a thorough restoration process that included cleaning and restoring many of the ornaments and paintings on the inside.

 Curiously, Tlalpan has not been a municipality since it was annexed (from the State of Mexico) to the then-Federal District in 1855.
-It then became a “delegation” of the Federal District in 1928, and remained so until 2016.
+It was briefly the Capital of the State of Mexico from 1827 to 1830.
+The state government was briefly seated in the Antigua Casa de Monedas just around the corner.
+Tlalpan only became a “delegation” of the Federal District in 1928, and remained so until 2016.